 INFPs can also experience jealousy when they view someone from a distance and feel like they should be achieving the same level of accomplishment.
 INFPs can be hard on themselves, especially when they compare their lives to those around them.
 This can really cause strain for the INFP, and they might try to avoid this person because of the way it makes them feel.
 When they see someone achieving the goals they want to accomplish, it can cause the INFP to feel like they have failed, and this can be something they turn inward.
 When they are feeling jealous of those around them, they start to see themselves as failures and can take this hard.
 They might undergo stages of secluding themselves, which can cause them to lash out at those around them without meaning to.
 When the INFP compares themselves to someone else, it can be a slippery slope for them, and they need to take a step back and realize what they have actually accomplished in their lives.
 They have their own process to how they do things, and trying to be like someone else is only going to make them feel envious and isolated.

 How Do They Cope

 INFPs often try not to let these jealous feelings overtake them, so they attempt to hide them from others.
-They don’t want people to get upset with them for feeling a certain way, especially if they have had negative reactions for it before.
-INFPs want to avoid being viewed as someone who is constantly jealous of those they love, and so they will likely attempt to seem comfortable and laid-back about the situation.
-Instead of showing their jealousy they attempt to avoid it or push it aside, which isn’t the most useful choice for the INFP.
+They don’t want people to get upset with them for feeling a certain way, especially if they have had negative reactions to it before.
+INFPs want to avoid being viewed as someone who is constantly jealous of those they love, so they will likely attempt to seem comfortable and laid-back about the situation.
+Instead of showing their jealousy, they attempt to avoid it or push it aside, which isn’t the most useful choice for the INFP.
 They do this because they don’t want to upset others or make it seem like they are being irrational.
-INFPs don’t enjoy making other people feel uncomfortable, and so there are times when they might attempt to avoid the negative or the sense of discord.
+INFPs don’t enjoy making other people feel uncomfortable, so there are times when they might attempt to avoid the negative or the sense of discord.